Intense scoreless draw played out in a game of good tempo

 It is a game played out in fine tempo and ditto spirit between the players.
 Both sides have the tools to provide creativity, and both defences are tested during the course of the game, with several opportunities at either end of the pitch.
 Colombia had probably had the picks of the bunch, as both Hernández (twice) and Iguarán had had the chance to shoot at a more or less unguarded goal, but Avilés could also probably face a sleepless night in contemplating how he had failed to produce stronger shots when in two or three fine goalscoring positions.

-Both managers were cautiously eyeing the other’s tactical assessments as the second half progressed, and both would switch from 4-4-2 to 4-3-3 late on.
+Both managers were cautiously eyeing the other’s tactical assessments as the second half progressed, and both would switch from 4-4-2 (Colombia more precisely from their 4-2-2-2) to 4-3-3 late on.
 The final score of 0-0 was more coincidental than warranted from what had been dished out, but an away point it was nevertheless for the Colombians, who were now looking forward to tackle Paraguay at home to try and grab that top spot which would earn them an intercontinental double-header play-off game against Israel.

 1 Morales 6.5